You can avoid job losses by planning ahead and looking at other options.

 - agree to flexible working

-- temporarily reduce staff working hours
+- temporarily reduce working hours

 - limit or stop overtime

-- not hire any new staff
+- not hire any new employees

 2. Offer voluntary redundancy or early retirement

 Your offer needs to cover the whole workforce and it must always be the employee’s choice to volunteer.
 Make sure you do not pressure anyone or single a person out.
-For example you could be accused of age discrimination if you only offer early retirement to your older workers.

 Agree to flexible working